Guide

 Use tax vs. sales tax in Texas

-Many businesses may also be subject to use taxes along with sales tax.
+Your business might need to handle use taxes as well as sales tax.
 While sales tax is collected by the seller at the time of purchase and is remitted to the Texas Comptroller of Public Accounts, use tax is a one-time tax that occurs when sales tax isn’t collected at the point of sale but the taxable good or service is stored, used or consumed in Texas.

 Use tax applies to: